Bozzojr/FilmDataAnalysis_Python/README.md

 ```
 ![ProductionBudget_Over_Time](https://github.com/Bozzojr/FilmDataAnalysis_Python/assets/123130175/7ea71f6e-416c-4de6-8444-ff7043a06bf6)

+Directionality varies year-over-year, but long term production budget for films is trending upwards.

 ## Correlation Analysis and Heatmap
 We'll start by calculating the correlations for the numerical variables in our data, and creating a heatmap from it